philrz/super/book/src/super-sql/operators/search.md

 ---

-_The "search" keyword abbreviated as "?"_
+_The "search" keyword can be abbreviated as "?"_
 ```mdtest-spq
 # spq
 ?
 2 or 3